 My pre-dissertation research focused on everyday life and religion in central Mexico during the late Postclassic (c.
 1250–1521 CE) and early Colonial (1521–c.
 1700 CE) periods.
 Using archaeological excavation and ceramic analysis, I examined ordinary people's everyday lives and how they interacted with larger political, religious, and social systems.
 I spent several field seasons working at the site of Tepeticpac, Tlaxcala, Mexico.

 My M.A. thesis work focused on the Postclassic period, using ceramics from a household midden at the site of La Laguna, Tlaxcala.
-An article based on this research has recently been submitted to a journal for publication.
+This work has been published in the Journal of Anthropological Archaeology.